A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 H1B Visa Processing Time: What to Expect

-• USCIS Workload: High volumes of applications can lead to processing delays.
+• USCIS workload: High volumes of applications can lead to processing delays.

 Typical Processing Times Table: